Your Pet, Our Passion.

 Make sure that the lead can be attached securely to your puppy’s harness.

-Remember: the object of puppy lead training is that your dog will walk on a loose lead – forget about obedience style ‘heel work’ as this is an advanced exercise, and you would be just setting you and your dog up to fail, and to endless frustration.
+Remember: the object of puppy lead training is that your dog will walk on a loose lead.
+Forget about obedience style ‘heel work’ for now as this is an advanced exercise, and you would be just setting you and your puppy up to fail, and to endless frustration.

-How to train a puppy to walk on a lead
+Five Steps to teach a puppy to walk on a lead

 Your puppy can’t pull if there is nothing to pull against, and you are both learning from the very start how to work together.